vitorguima/sd-011-desafio-clone-slido/README.md

 # Desafio Clone do Slido

 This app was made to practice pure React with class components.
-The idea of this project was to simulate the Sli.do front end application.
+The idea of this fun project was to simulate the Sli.do front end application.